 We have implemented precautions to protect the information we collect from loss, misuse, unauthorized access, disclosure, alteration, and destruction.
 Please be aware that no data security measures can guarantee 100% security.

 You should take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a robust password that nobody else knows or can easily guess, and keeping your log-in and password private.
 We are not responsible for any lost, stolen, or compromised passwords, or for any activity on your account via unauthorized password activity.

 We may send periodic promotional or informational emails to you.
 You may opt out of such communications by following the opt-out instructions contained in the email.
 Please note that it may take up to ten (10) business days for us to process opt-out requests.
 If you opt out of receiving emails about recommendations or other information we think may interest you, we may still send you emails about your account or any Services you have requested or received from us.

-Our Services are not designed for children under 13.
+Our Services are not designed for children under the age of thirteen (13) and we do not knowingly collect any information from children.
 If we discover that a child under 13 has provided us with personal information, we will delete such information from our systems.